-California puts Tesla’s ‘Full Self-Driving’ under review
+California places Tesla’s ‘Full Self-Driving’ under review

 A 35-year-old man was killed on May 5 in Fontana, California, when his Tesla Model 3 struck an overturned semi on a freeway east of Los Angeles about 2:30 a.m.

-The California Highway Patrol initially said its preliminary investigation had found that Autopilot “was engaged” before the crash, but walked back its statement a day later.
+The California Highway Patrol initially said its preliminary investigation had found that Autopilot “was engaged” prior to the crash, but walked back its statement a day later.
 Investigators have not made “a final determination made as to what driving mode the Tesla was in or if it was a contributing factor to the crash,” it said.

 The victim, Steven Michael Hendrickson, had previously posted social media videos of himself riding in the vehicle without his hands on the wheel or foot on the pedal.